Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide.md

 ![Screenshot of analysis settings](./images/Screenshot_AnalysisSettings_SpecificDatesParameter.png)

 A note on GTFS data containing non-overlapping date ranges: The GTFS calendar.txt file contains date ranges indicating the range of dates when service runs.
 Some GTFS datasets have entries in this table with date ranges that do not overlap one another.
 For example, one service_id in the table might be used for trips occurring in the spring, and a different one might be for trips occurring during the summer.
 Additionally, if you use multiple GTFS datasets in your network, the date ranges might be different between the two datasets.
-You can get more information about service_ids and date ranges in the [GTFS specification document] (https://github.com/google/transit/blob/master/gtfs/spec/en/reference.md#calendartxt).
+You can get more information about service_ids and date ranges in the [GTFS specification document](https://github.com/google/transit/blob/master/gtfs/spec/en/reference.md#calendartxt).
 If your data contains non-overlapping date ranges, you will have received a warning message when you ran the *1) Generate Transit Lines and Stops* tool.  *If you try to run analyses for generic weekdays using this data, you could get inaccurate results.*  When you choose not to use specific dates, the date ranges will be ignored, which could cause the GTFS transit evaluator to over-count the number of trips available.
 If you have non-overlapping date ranges in your data, make sure you understand how your data is constructed and how it might affect your analysis.

 ### Excluding sources in service area polygon generation